mobify/mobify-modules/README.md

 ### Installation

-To get the static site up and running, switch to the Github Pages branch and install Jekyll:
+To get the static site up and running, switch to the Github Pages branch, install Jekyll, and install rdiscount (markdown processor):

     git checkout gh-pages
     sudo gem install jekyll
+    sudo gem install rdiscount

 Then run the following command in the root folder: